WhatYouThing/NoFrills/README.md

 ## Incompatibilities

-- Some highlight features might not render correctly with Iris shaders active, this might be fixed once the mod is updated to 1.21.8.
+- Some highlight features might not render correctly with Iris shaders active.

 ## Credits